gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ### Invoices

-All your invoices are available in one place for easy access.
+All your invoices are stored in one place for quick and easy access whenever you need them.

 [Invoices page >](https://dash.gameserverapp.com/account/invoices)